Two days are not a lot, but nor they are few and with some suggestions (and advice) you could see the “must see” things

 Inside the ghetto there are 5 synagogues and 1 museum to visit, or you can try some sweets as a snack, especially biscuits, handmade and that follow the ancient recipes, such as the “recie de Aman” or “ears of Aman” (small rolls of pastry filled with jam, almonds, poppy seeds or chocolate) that are the typical sweets of the Purìm celebration.

 Go ahead then towards the Rialto bridge where, just before the bridge, only in the morning you could find the fish market (if you are interested into the local markets of Venice just follow the link), to breath the typical Venetian air and see how the residents buy food within the “shouts” of the shopkeepers.
 If you are not interested and you are more into shopping, the area surrounding Rialto is filled with famous branded shops and you can take the unavoidable picture of the top of the bridge, with a wonderful sight of the lagoon.

 After a few minutes’ walk from here you will find the pulsing heart of the city: St. Mark’s Square!
 Here you can find the Torre dell’Orologio (“The Clockwork Tower”), St. Mark’s Church and the Doge’s Palace.
 Thousands of tourists arrive in Venice every day and St. Mark’s Square could be crowded (especially during big events such as the Carnival) and you could experience long waits to visit the main attractions, for this reason a good idea could be buy an online ticket for Venice that would allow you to skip the queue and shorten the waiting times, avoiding then the line.

 A fast lunch

 Some areas of Venice (such as St. Mark) are not cheap at all but with a bit of wit you could find places where you pay little and eat well, the best for who is short in time and wants to enjoy a fast lunch.
-For this reason you need to know where to eat in Venice with little expense, depending on the area where you are at.
+For this reason you need to know where to eat cheap in Venice, depending on the area where you are at.